 #3 – Yearly Reporting Period

-All the industries other than included above as well as all included above prepare a yearly financial statement to know the financial results for the while year and financial positions as on that date.
+Every industry prepares a yearly financial statement to know the financial results for the while year and financial positions as on that date.
 Hence yearly or annual financial statements are prepared by all the companies regardless of whether they prepare quarterly or monthly financial statements.